-These directions expand upon but do not replace the information in the UIL Constitution and the contest rules.
+These directions expand upon but do not replace the information in the UIL Constitution and Contest Rules.
 The contest director should read sections 1000 and 1008 of the UIL Constitution, then read these guidelines for additional details.
 See also the Academic Quick Reference Chart, found on the UIL website.